 This SA report draws together the assessment work that has been carried out in relation to health through our SA Framework.
-We have also produced a specific health topic paper to show the health related findings of the assessment for those with a specific interest in this topic.
+We have also produced a specific health topic paper to

-22 United Nations General Assembly, 2015.
-Resolution adopted by the General Assembly on 25 September 2015: Transforming our world: the 2030 Agenda for Sustainable Development [URL:
+&lt;sup>22 United Nations General Assembly, 2015.
+Resolution adopted by the General Assembly on 25 September 2015: Transforming our world: the 2030 Agenda for Sustainable Development